0xfourzerofour/rusty_pdf/README.md

 I migrated to this repo as I have different a different end goal for the project, please check out his project if it is something you are interested in!

+## TODO

+  - Allow importing of ttf files for font rendering
+  - Add feature to allow jpeg images
+  - Create solid documentation
+  - Merge documents
+  - Create Table in pdf
+  - introduce cbindgen and expose c api for easy integration with other languages

 ## License

 The code in this project is licensed under the MIT or Apache 2.0 license.